 Both training methods have unique benefits and drawbacks that make them best suited for different fitness goals.
 As such, neither one is “better” than the other.

 Ultimately, it’s wise to choose the method that best aligns to what you’re trying to achieve.
 And in fact, utilizing both methods in a complementary manner can maximize your gains and aesthetic appeal.
+Some of us even throw in a dose of cardio after workout sessions to maximize our cardio gains and keep hitting harder, in the gym.

 Before we go into a detailed comparison of calisthenics and weight training, let’s take a quick look at the range of benefits you can expect from doing strength training of any sort.